hkuday/g40engg1340/README.md

 ## How the recommendation works:

-The user is given the option of adding preferences to their profile.
-Such preferances basically define the basis for how the recommendation system works.
+The user is given the option of adding preferences once the recommendations option is selected from the menu.
+Such preferences basically define the basis for how the recommendation system works.
 According to what preferences the user enters, the program matches it with the database providing the recommended people according to the most matching categories.

 ## How the program matches the requirements:

-Our program constructs a DBMS for the users using the two types of files as specified and runs the required queries of sort and search on the key field files.
-Hence, meeting the requirements for the problem.
+1. file i/o: As explained before there are two types of text files in which the data is stored.
+2. Dynamic memory allocation: The program creates multiple linked lists to send the data across between different functions.

 ##